NOTE: This review is SPOILER FREE.

 - Hot tempered

-Just like Hino’s route, Isora’s story offers very few spoilers of the game’s underlying plot but was well written enough to create a very mysterious atmosphere of the town, Okunezato.
-Isora’s character was also deeper than what I expected and I wished the writers expounded more on the depth of his ‘actions’ (e.g. his hot tempers) rather than just throwing it out there for the heck of it.
-Despite this, I love Isora Amari’s story.
-It had great pacing, enough to give you that creep factor you seek in every mystery-themed visual novel.
-His romance, on the other hand, may not suit everyone’s preferences.
-Although I personally enjoyed it, I can understand how it may not work for some.
+Just like Hino’s route, Isora’s route offers very few spoilers of the game’s underlying plot.
+It was, however, written well enough to create a very mysterious atmosphere of the town, Okunezato.
+Isora’s character was also deeper than I expected and I wished the writers expounded more on the depth of his ‘actions’ (e.g. his hot tempers) rather than just throwing it out there for no reason.
+In terms of creepy-ness, this route definitely delivers this for sure! (lol).
+Oddly enough, because of Isora’s “questionable” personality, I think I’ve actually enjoyed this route more than I expected. ahah His romance, on the other hand, may not suit everyone’s taste. ┐(︶▽︶)┌

 - Cat mom